ssppooff/tolino-readwise-sync/README.md

 However, Readwise provides an [API](https://readwise.io/api_deets) which manages an account's highlights.

 ## Current state
+- Only works if `notes.txt` file is in English (probably depends on which language is chosen for the Tolino)
 - Mass upload of highlights & notes, irrespective of whether they have been already added or changed on the Tolino (Readwise does de-duplication based on `title/author/text/source_url`)